Isaiah Chapter 19 Summary

 Discussion Questions for Isaiah, Chapter 19

 6. Isaiah 19:16-17 illustrates a contrast between the Egyptian and Judah armies.
-The Egyptian armies will be considered weak and tremble against Judah.
-This is considered to be reversal of the usual roles.
+The Egyptian armies will be considered weak and will tremble against Judah.
+This is considered to be a reversal of the usual roles.
 How does this reflect God's blessings upon a country?
 What should be the response of a country that has been made strong?

 9. Israel, Assyria, and Egypt come equally to worship God in Isaiah 19:24 to be a blessing to the nations.
 This takes place after the prophecies describing their destruction as nations.
 How does the redemption of not only Israel but also other nations uniting to worship God reflect God's mercy and grace?